Welcome to Prints Old & Rare

 117ks: 1867 Kansas Pacific Railroad Western Scenes.
 Four hand colored engravings from Harper's Weekly, accompanied by text describing sights along the route of the Kansas Pacific Railroad.
 The four scenes are titled as follows: 1) Valley of Spring Creek; 2) Cave on Mulberry Creek; 3) Look's Ranch; and 4) Pulpit Rock on Alum Creek.
 Each image is described in the accompanying text.
 11x16 in. $50

-202ks: 1888 Print: Scenes in Hutchinson Kansas.
-This hand colored, wood-engraved print is from the Nov.
-3, 1888 issue of Harper's Weekly.
-The print is titled "Hutchinson Kansas."
-It contains eight small scenes in the city, each with its own caption: 1) The Masonic Temple; 2) First Avenue, East from Main Street; 3) The Residence of Mrs. John Puterbaugh; 4) View in Glendale Park; 5) Main Street; 6) The First Presbyterian Church; 7) The County Jail; and 8) The North Side School House.
+202ks: 1888 - Scenes in Hutchinson Kansas.
+This wood-engraving is featured in Harper's Weekly and is titled, "Hutchinson Kansas."
+It contains eight small scenes in the city,each with its own caption: 1) The Masonic Temple; 2) First Avenue, East from Main Street; 3) The Residence of Mrs. John Puterbaugh; 4) View in Glendale Park; 5) Main Street; 6) The First Presbyterian Church; 7) The County Jail; and 8) The North Side School House.
 This print is in excellent condition.
-Size is 16x22 in. $100

 203ks: 1887 Views in Leavenworth Kansas.
 Nicely hand-colored, engraved scenes from the German language edition of Leslie's Weekly.
 Image in the middle is a bird's eye view of Leavenworth.
 Smaller images above and below show points of interest in the city.
 Excellent condition.
 11x16 in. $80